bbauska/meta-react-basics/README.md

  );
 ```

-Notice how <li> has a key attribute.
+Notice how &lt;li&gt; has a key attribute.
 For each item in a list, you
 should pass a string or a number that uniquely identifies that item
 among its siblings.
 Usually, a key should be coming from your data, such
 as a database ID.
 React uses your keys to know what happened if you